dropitlikecross/247livestream/instructions.md

 Create the credentials file and fill it in with your login details.
 You can place the credetials in fstab if you prefer.

     sudo nano storagelogin.credentials
+Mount the network drives:

+    sudo mount -a -t cifs